exekube/exekube/docs/usage/directory-structure.md

 # Guide to Exekube directory structure and framework usage

+!!! success "Tip"
+    Check out the [internal-ops-project](https://github.com/exekube/internal-ops-project) to see an example directory structure of a cloud project managed by Exekube.

 ## Generic modules

 Generic modules are normal Terraform modules, just like the ones you can find at <https://modules.terraform.io>.